Donate

 Adapted with permission from Coping with Grief and Loss: A guide to preparing for and mourning the death of a loved one, a special health report published by Harvard Health Publishing.

-Talking about death and making end-of-life decisions
+Talking about terminal illness and making end-of-life decisions

 When a loved one develops a serious illness, it’s normal to go through an emotional experience akin to grieving.
 If the illness is terminal, it’s important to talk about death and plan for the end of life.
 These conversations can be difficult and very painful, but there are ways to make them easier for both you and your loved one.